 The subject consists of two main parts: (a) specific topics to be explored through texts and (b) the general history of the Latin language, with special reference to the development of the literary language.
 There are four text‐based topics (and students will have to answer questions on two of these in the finals paper):

-- Archaic Latin, which will deal with some of the earliest records of Latin, mainly inscriptions;
+- Archaic Latin (Inscriptions and Plautus), which will deal with some of the earliest records of Latin, both inscriptional and literary, and considering both grammatical and stylistic features (e.g. poetic vs. colloquial registers);

 - Imperial and Late Latin, which will examine the language of mainly sub‐literary and non‐literary texts (including papyri) from the first century AD onwards.